React SVG Icons With No Artistic Abilities

 Step 4 - Using React Props

-- Set size via passing a
+• Set size via passing a width / height prop or via CSS

-as a prop to change colors - Check out these Chromium icons
+• Check out these Chromium icons

 Step 5 - Add More Icon Names

-as a new case in aswitch
+• Add dot as a new case in a switch statement

-statement - Return a basic
+• Return a basic circle

-as a props - Set black as a default parameter
+• Set black as a default parameter

 function Svg({ name, fill = 'black' }) {